tan-swdc/laravel-calendar/readme.md

-# Laravel 9 Full Calendar 5 Helper
+# Laravel 10 Full Calendar 5 Helper

-##This package is forked from acaronlex/laravel-calendar with a simple composer update to allow install on Laravel 9.
+##This package is forked from acaronlex/laravel-calendar and later dhonions/laravel-calendar with a simple composer update to allow install on Laravel 10.

 This is a simple helper package to make generating [http://fullcalendar.io](http://fullcalendar.io) in Laravel apps easier.